-Traditionally, the role of the groom’s mother is a little more limited than the mother of the bride.
-When it comes to involvement in the planning of the wedding beyond these things is purely at the discretion of the couple.
+Traditionally, the role of the groom’s mother is a little more limited than that of the mother of the bride.
+When it comes to involvement in the planning of the wedding, that’s usually at the discretion of the couple.
 There’s no expectation that the mother of the groom should be more involved, and she shouldn’t take on any additional responsibilities unless the couple asks her to.

 So if you’re wondering what the correct mother of the groom etiquette is and how involved she should be, here are a couple of ways she can help take some stress off of your shoulders.

 If she’s got great taste, invite her to come to a meeting with your caterer or florist.
 While you may decide to keep dress shopping a strictly mother-daughter event, inviting your future mother-in-law to your fitting is a fun moment to share, and it means you’ll have one more person who knows how to work your bustle.
 You can even have her over to help you coordinate and design how your centerpieces will look or how your table settings should be put together.